 How to Volunteer

-Feel free to call the to volunteer Prior to an initial volunteer assignment, volunteers must submit a certificate showing that, within the past sixty (60) days, the volunteer submitted to a Tuberculosis (“TB”) risk assessment and, if TB risk factors were identified, was examined and found to be free of infectious TB.
+Feel free to call the LALPA to volunteer, or complete the Volunteer Form located in the back of this Handbook.
+Prior to an initial volunteer assignment, volunteers must submit a certificate showing that, within the past sixty (60) days, the volunteer submitted to a Tuberculosis (“TB”) risk assessment and, if TB risk factors were identified, was examined and found to be free of infectious TB.
 If no risk factors are identified, an examination is not required.
 Volunteers who do not have any risk factors for exposure to TB or who test negative for TB shall thereafter be required to take a TB test every (4) four years.
 The cost of this TB clearance will be paid by the volunteer.
 If you need more information, please contact the Parent Outreach Coordinator.

 Level 1 -